OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-02/README.md

       ~ ami                                  = "ami-0629230e074c580f2" -> "ami-0fb653ca2d3203ac1" # forces replacement
 ...
 Plan: 2 to add, 0 to change, 2 to destroy.

+...
+Do you want to perform these actions?
+  Terraform will perform the actions described above.
+  Only 'yes' will be accepted to approve.

+  Enter a value: yes
 ```

 ## Clean up